darixn/Mac-Scripts/DISA STIG Scripts/README.md

 </p>

 ## <p align="center"> [Sonoma STIG Fixer](https://github.com/cocopuff2u/Mac-Scripts/blob/1c495c72ff1970292f19b3427a9d5323cfff658e/DISA%20STIG%20Scripts/MacOS%2014%20Sonoma%20V2R1%20STIG%20FIXER.sh) </p>
-<p align="center"> Script checks the required DISA STIGS against the machines current settings and fixes based on the required STIG fix.
-Will only run the fix if it finds a failure.
-Keep in mind not all STIGs can be fixed via command, some require MDM configuration profiles</p>
+<p align="center">The script assesses the machine's current settings against the required DISA STIGs and applies fixes as needed.
+It will only execute a fix if a failure is detected.
+Please note that not all STIG requirements can be resolved through command line alone; some may necessitate MDM configuration profiles</p>
 <br />

 <p align="center"> Terminal Output </p>